-- (e) If the person has been convicted of a crime in absentia, in addition to the documents referred to in subparagraph (d), a statement on any procedural requirements, guarantees or other legal means available for the defense of that person, including any right to a retrial or an appeal in the presence of that person; - (f) If the person has been convicted of a crime but no sentence has been imposed, a statement of the crime for which extradition is requested, a description of the acts or omissions constituting the crime, a document setting out the conviction, and a statement affirming that there is an intention to impose a sentence; - (g) Any other information and/or evidence, as provided for by the domestic law of the requested State Party. - 3.
-If the requested State Party considers that the information provided in support of a request for extradition is not sufficient to make a decision on or enable the execution of the request, it may request that additional information be provided within such reasonable time as it specifies.
+- (e) If the person has been convicted of a crime in the absence of that person, in addition to the documents referred to in subparagraph (d), a statement on any procedural requirements, guarantees or other legal means available for the defense of that person, including any right to a retrial or an appeal in the presence of that person; - (f) If the person has been convicted of a crime but no sentence has been imposed, a statement of the crime for which extradition is requested, a description of the acts or omissions constituting the crime, a document setting out the conviction, and a statement affirming that there is an intention to impose a sentence; - (g) Any other information and/or evidence, as provided for by the domestic law of the requested State Party. - 3.
+If the requested State Party considers that the information provided in support of a request for extradition is not sufficient to make a decision, it may request that additional information be provided within such reasonable time as it specifies.